Aashimashri/COVID1/README.md

 # Corona19
-This is a Corona tracking application
+This is a Corona tracking application and this is my mini project.